TME520/TiMiNoo/README.md

 ## How to play
 ### Starting the game
 Plug your TiMiNoo to a 5V Micro USB charger, a new game will start.
-There is no save feature, no scoring, no experience.
+There is no save feature and no experience, but scoring is available.
 Every run is a fresh beginning with new statistics.
 TiMiNoo cannot die.
 ### Understand what your TiMiNoo wants
 #### Home screen